- 08 Oct 2025

 Slate can act as an identity provider for integration with externally-hosted admitted student websites or other resources that you want to protect behind a Slate authentication page.

-Central Authentication Service (CAS)
+Central Authentication Service (CAS) Protocol

-Slate provides a drop-in replacement for any Central Authentication Service (CAS) 2.0 and greater authentication provider, so the procedures involved to integrate with Slate CAS are straightforward.
+Slate provides a drop-in replacement for any Central Authentication Service Protocol (CAS) 2.0 and greater authentication provider, so the procedures involved to integrate with Slate CAS are straightforward.

-In the example conversation below, replace slate.uni.edu
+In the following example flow, replace slate.uni.edu

-with the endpoint of your Slate instance.
+with your Slate instance host.

-By default, the Slate CAS server allows authentication from any service in the parent domain of the Slate subdomain.
-For example, if a Slate instance resides at slate.uni.edu and you want to use Slate to authenticate a user for portal.uni.edu
+By default, the Slate CAS drop in replacement allows authentication from any service in the parent domain of the Slate subdomain.
+For example, if a Slate database resides at slate.uni.edu

 , the uni.edu